Kayakfisher18/Kayakfisher18elec.github.io/topic.md

 ![deep water](http://www.stuartflsportfishing.com/i/fish%202010/Kristal_Electric_Reel.jpg)

-Above shows a fisherman utilizing a electric reel for deep water fishing.
+Above shows a fisherman utilizing a electric reel for deep water fishing, and by the looks of his boats deck this is not the first fish of the day.

 [Home](index.md)